dimitrismistriotis/dimitrismistriotis.github.io/_posts/2014-04-06-biculturalism.md

 ---
 layout: default
-title: Biculturalism: Developers and traders as startup founders.
+title: Biculturalism - Developers and traders as startup founders.
 ---

 Title's idea originates from a Joel Spolsky's article about something else.
 It is about the approaches on managing a startup by people from a trading or financial background against those of ones from an IT background.
 It is a part of a series of posts on how I mismanaged my career, a *"how I failed so that you don't have to"* post.